airwallex/Auticuro/README.md

 `db_path`, `raft_db_path`, `wallet_db_path` each.
 For a fresh new start, clear all three databases by deleting files under the specified path.

 #### Send Request With gRPCurl
 Refer to the [API Doc](docs/api.md) for more details.
-Todo (Should put consensus and firm-wallet protos in a seperated project from hologram_protos and put the grpcurl example there)
+Todo (Should put consensus protos in a seperated project from hologram_protos and put the grpcurl example there)
 1. Download and install [gRPCurl](https://github.com/fullstorydev/grpcurl) on Linux x86 (see all releases [here](https://github.com/fullstorydev/grpcurl/releases))